-This term in Otter class we will become history detectives.
-We will be learning about World War One and using local history to help us think about the impact of the war on the people who lived in the area.
+This term in Otter class the children became history detectives.
+We learned about World War One and using local history to help us think about the impact of the war on the people who lived in the area.

 Summer 2021 - History Detectives

-This term we have been learning about World war one, the children were learning about life as a soldier.
+During our topic the children were learned about life as a WW1 soldier.
 They marched around the hall wearing a heavy pack and tried on an army hat.

 While learning about life in the trenches the children wrote their own trench diaries.
 They made them from a single sheet of paper and dyed the covers with tea for an authentic look.
 Then we wrote small entries each day on a particular topic, for example when they were travelling to war or when they were about to go "over the top".